ufukynz/HP-Pavilion-15-CC107NT/README.md

 ## Whats Working?

 - Only Intel UHD 620 Working.
 External NVIDIA GPU not supported on macOS Big Sur.
+(HDMI Working)
 - Wi-Fi & Bluetooth (Airdrop not working because AirportItlwm.kext not added support yet)
 - Touchpad
 - All USB Ports
 - Internal Microphone
 - Audio

+This EFI builded on **OpenCore 0.7.4** and all kexts updated.
+There's no problem detected yet.
+System working stable.